 The observed temperature and E-mode polarization of the CMB require primordial inhomogeneities in the gravitational potential, providing a remarkable observational link to the dynamics of the Universe near the big bang.
 Inflation, a primordial era of accelerated expansion, provides a compelling dynamical origin for the observed nearly scale-invariant spectrum of the primordial perturbations [9, 10, 11, 12, 13].
-But, Inflation also predicts an as yet unobserved spectrum of primordial gravitational waves sourced directly by quantum fluctuations of the tensor component of the metric.
+But, inflation also predicts an as yet unobserved spectrum of primordial gravitational waves sourced directly by quantum fluctuations of the tensor component of the metric.
 These gravitational waves make a distinct B-mode imprint on the polarization of the CMB.
-Any detection of B-mode polarization, whether generated by the primordial gravitational waves of Inflation [14, 15] or by any other source of early time vector or tensor perturbations, would reveal completely new information about the primordial era.
+Any detection of B-mode polarization, whether generated by the primordial gravitational waves of inflation [14, 15] or by any other source of early time vector or tensor perturbations, would reveal completely new information about the primordial era.
 The results would provide significant constraints and consistency checks for current models or could perhaps even overturn them.
 A detection would have implications for fundamental physics by providing evidence for a new energy scale near the GUT scale.
-In the context of Inflation, the relationship is particularly clear: the potential energy V of the inflaton is related to the tensor-to-scalar ratio r at the peak of the spectrum by $V^{1/4} = 3.7 \times 10^{16} r^{1/4}$ GeV.
+In the context of inflation, the relationship is particularly clear: the potential energy V of the inflaton is related to the tensor-to-scalar ratio r at the peak of the spectrum by $V^{1/4} = 3.7 \times 10^{16} r^{1/4}$ GeV.

-Figure 1 shows current data, B-modes from vacuum fluctuations of the metric during an Inflationary era for two values of r, as well as forecasts for the determination of the CMB spectra for EPIC-IM.
+Figure 1 shows current CMB data, B-modes from vacuum fluctuations of the metric during an inflationary era for two values of r, as well as forecasts for the determination of the CMB spectra for EPIC-IM.
+The most recent constraint on the tensor to scalar ratio gives r < 0.07 (95%); see Figure 2 [18].
 For testing inflation, the largest scales $\ell \leq 10$ are particularly important because they reveal the presence of B mode correlations on scales that were super-horizon at the time of recombination [16], and because the signal is strongest relative to the B-mode from lensing.
-A satellite is by far the most suitable platform to making the all sky observations necessary to reach the lowest $\ell$ 's.
+No sub-orbital platform has yet produced B-mode measurements at $\ell < 80$, and a satellite is by far the most suitable platform to making the all sky observations necessary to reach the lowest modes, $\ell < 20$.
 In its recent report New Worlds New Horizons (NWNH), the decadal survey committee strongly endorsed searches for the B-mode signal from inflation saying that "The convincing detection of B-mode polarization in the CMB produced in the epoch of reionization would represent a watershed discovery."
 [17].